 During the second quarter of fiscal 2007, the Company completed its evaluation of the fair value of the LAWMA shares acquired from HP A&M on August 31, 2006.
-As August 31, 2006, the Company did not allocate any of the consideration issued to HP A&M to the LAWMA shares because the number of LAWMA shares acquired and the value of those shares was unknown at the date of the acquisition.
-Based on information obtained during the purchase price allocation period (within one year from the date of purchase) the Company adjusted its purchase price allocation to reflect the acquisition of 554 LAWMA shares.
+At August 31, 2006, the Company did not allocate any of the consideration issued to HP A&M to the LAWMA shares because the number of LAWMA shares acquired and the value of those shares was unknown at the date of the asset acquisition.
+Based on information obtained during the the second quarter the Company adjusted its allocation to reflect the acquisition of 554 LAWMA shares.
 The LAWMA shares were determined to have a value of approximately \$927,700, which was based on the amount realized from the sale of 509 LAWMA shares as described below.

 Because the Company intended to sell the LAWMA shares, the LAWMA shares should have been reflected as assets held for sale as of the acquisition date, if the Company would have been able to determine the fair value of the LAWMA shares at the date of acquisition.
-Based on this, GAAP requires the Company re-allocate the purchase price, as of the date the value of the LAWMA shares became known, to the Acquired Assets.
-Because the fair value of the Acquired Assets exceeds the value of the consideration paid, the Company initially allocated the purchase price to the Acquired Assets based on each individual assets' relative fair value.
-Pursuant to GAAP, in the adjustment process, the LAWMA shares (which are assets held for sale) have been allocated their full net realizable value, approximately \$927,700, and the remaining value of the consideration has been re-allocated to the remaining Acquired Assets based on each individual assets' relative fair value.
-The effect of this is a reduction of the Acquired Assets, which are to be held and used totaling \$927,700.
+Based on this the Company re-allocated the purchase price, as of the date the value of the LAWMA shares became known, to the Acquired Assets.
+In the adjustment process, the LAWMA shares (which are assets held for sale) have been allocated their full net realizable value, approximately \$927,700, and the remaining value of the consideration has been re-allocated to the remaining Acquired Assets based on each individual asset's relative fair value.
+The effect of this is a reduction of the Acquired Assets, which are held for use of \$927,700.